bronson/error_page_assets/README.md

 # Error Page Assets

-Let the asset pipeline generate your static error pages.
+Generate your static error pages with the asset pipeline.

-This gem lets you include Sprockets-generated CSS and JS files, complete with cache-busting digests, in `public/404.html` and friends.
+This gem lets you include Sprockets-generated CSS and JS files -- complete with cache-busting digests -- in `public/404.html` and friends.
 You can even use layouts.

-No monkeypatching, no Rails engines, no routing, just idiomatic code.
+No monkeypatching, no Rails engines, no routing, just idiomatic asset pipeline code.

-The asset pipeline will generate static files so your web server shows your custom error pages even when your app is down hard.
+`rake assets:precompile` generates static files so your webserver will respond even when your application is down hard.

 ## Installation